hashicorp/vault/website/source/api/system/mounts.html.md

     These control the default and maximum lease time-to-live, and force disabling backend caching respectively.
 If set on a specific mount, this overrides the global defaults.

+Additionally, the following options are only supported on Vault Enterprise:

+- `local` `(bool: false)` – Specifies if the secret backend is a local mount
+  only.
+Local mounts are not replicated nor (if a secondary) removed by replication.

 ### Sample Payload